hmcts/probate-back-office/README.md

 ```bash
    ./ccdImports/conversionScripts/importAllXLS.sh
 ```
+The xls generation adds a empty Banner tab, which will not load using the /import scrips.
+Remove this tab from any xls file before importing

 ##### 10) Start your local service
 ###### Pull probate specific ccd-logstash
 pull ccd-logstash branch probate-conf locally then